 Package / Resort Perks

-Some may say staying at a Disney Resort doesn’t fall into the free things to do at Disney World category, but if you choose to stay at a Walt Disney World resort for your vacation, your travel package has some nice perks.
+Some may say staying at a Disney Resort doesn’t fall into the free things category when it comes to going to Disney World, but if you choose to stay at a Walt Disney World resort for your vacation, your travel package has some nice perks.
 I consider these to be free (even though they are included in the package you purchase, they feel free, and that’s what matters)!
 As a Walt Disney World resort guest, you are privy to following things:

 - Free Wifi at your hotel and throughout the parks